On the noncommutative geometry of square superpotential algebras: The algebras

-In thm.\ \ref{square prime}, $\operatorname{Max}Z$ was shown to be a toric algebraic variety. $Z$ is therefore the ring of invariants of some torus action on $B=\mathbb{C}[x_1,x_2,y_1,y_2]$, which we determine in the following lemma.
-It is straightforward to verify with prop.\ \ref{center prop}.
+In Corollary \ref{square prime}, $\operatorname{Max}Z$ was shown to be a toric algebraic variety. $Z$ is therefore the ring of invariants of some torus action on $B=\mathbb{C}[x_1,x_2,y_1,y_2]$, which we determine in the following lemma.
+It is straightforward to verify with Proposition \ref{center prop}.

 \begin{Lemma} The center $Z \subset B$ of a $Y^{p,q}$ algebra is the ring of invariants of the torus action